 Our staff recognise the difference between concerns about a child and a child in immediate danger.
 If staff have concerns about a child, they will need to decide what action to take.
-A discussion should take place with the Snr Designated Safeguarding Lead to agree a course of action.
+A discussion should take place with the Senior Designated Safeguarding Lead, to agree a course of action.

-If a child is in immediate danger or risk of harm a referral will be made immediately to the Multi-Agency Safeguarding Hub and/or the police immediately by the member of staff if required, with the Designated Safeguarding Lead being informed of the referral.
+If a child is in immediate danger or risk of harm a referral will be made immediately to the Multi-Agency Safeguarding Hub and/or immediately to the police if at imminent risk of harm by the member of staff if required, with the Designated Safeguarding Lead being informed of the referral.